Hamas is open to a ceasefire. But Netanyahu says there's no room for Hamas in postwar Gaza

 The hospital was surrounded by Israeli troops last month, and evacuated alongside the other two primary hospitals in northern Gaza.

-The bodies of Sultan, his wife, daughter and son-in-law, arrived at Shifa Hospital torn into pieces, according to Issam Nabhan, head of the nursing department at the Indonesian Hospital.
+The bodies of the doctor, his wife, daughter and son-in-law, arrived at Shifa Hospital torn into pieces, according to Issam Nabhan, head of the nursing department at the Indonesian Hospital.

 “Gaza lost a great man and doctor," Nabhan said.
 "He never left the hospital one moment since the war began and urged us to stay and provide humanitarian assistance.
 We don’t know what he did to deserve getting killed.”